-The study of English literature is important both for the understanding of particular literary texts and for the insight it provides into how we interpret the world and our place in it.
-English helps you develop skills in research, analysis, critical thinking, interpretation, and persuasive writing.
+English literature explores texts ranging from fiction to film in order to gain insight into our world and our place in it.
+English helps you develop skills in interpretation, research, analysis, critical thinking, and persuasive writing.

 Faculty: Faculty of Arts

 While the curriculum focuses on literary study, students are encouraged to develop an appreciation for the English language, which will prove invaluable not only in your studies, but in any future career or profession.

 First-year English courses offer you an introduction to different approaches to reading and writing about literature, using texts from a range of genres and time periods.